 In September 2019, we started the preparation of the Environmental Impact Assessment and application for environmental authorisation.
 Therefore, in accordance with the commitments made at the end of the preliminary consultation, a new phase of public consultation also started at this time.
 Two public meetings, thematic meetings with local professionals and associations and meetings with the mayors of the local communities (Bourbourg, Loon-Plage, Mardyck and Craywick) were carried to present the progress of the GridLink project and environmental studies.

 The final phase of public consultations was completed in October 2020 prior to the application for environmental authorisation, including two public meetings, thematic meetings and distribution of information about the GridLink proposals to local residents.
 In addition, a virtual exhibition has been set up on the GridLink web-site providing the opportunity for local people to learn about the project and make comments or ask questions.

-Throughout the public consultations, the GridLink web-site has provided project information and latest news.
-The public can also download documents (meeting minutes, presentation material, technical reports or maps, etc.) and contact the GridLink project team.
+Throughout the public consultations, and continuing up to the current time, the GridLink web-site has provided project information and latest news.
+The public can also download documents (meeting minutes, presentation material, technical reports or maps, etc.) and contact the GridLink project team via the web-site.

 The reports on the lessons learned from the prior consultation and the reports of the garant appointed by the CNDP are available at the following links:

 The progress related to the commitments made in the report on the lessons learned from the prior consultation is summarised below: